studentinsights/studentinsights/docs/local_development_with_docker.md

     - Open [http://docker:3000](http://docker:3000) in a browser!
 Log in using *demo@example.com* and *demo-password*.

 Okay, now make sure you can get at what you just did.
 Bookmark "http://docker:3000" and put VirtualBox in your Dock so you can access it later.

+### Getting inside your Docker container:
+We just created a temporary rails container to access the database with, but you can also get inside a running container.
+Run `docker ps` to see all the running containers you have.
+An ID will be displayed next to the container's name.
+Run `docker exec -it <ID> bash` to get inside your container.
+From here you can run rake tasks or whatever else you need.

+(This means: run command **bash**, in **i**nteractive mode, attached to (this) **t**erminal, inside container **<ID>**.

 ### Troubleshooting:
 **Changes to the Gemfile:** The Gemfile lists all of the Ruby dependencies for the project.
 When it changes, you need to run `docker-compose build` again to install the new dependencies.
 If you're experiencing problems after pulling from master, it might be because the Gemfile changed.